-Reprinted with the permission of the Population Council, from James Trussell and Kathryn Kost, "Contraceptive failure in the United States: A critical review of the literature," Studies in Family Planning 18(5).
-September/October, 1987: Tables 1 and 2.
-A mong gouples who initiate use of a method (not necessarily for the first time) and who use it perfectly (both consistently and correctly), the authors' best guess of the percentage expected to experience an accidental pregnancy during the first year if they do not stop use for any other reason.
-A mong goind couples who initiate use of a method (not necessarily for the first time), the percentage who experience an accidental pregnancy during the first year if they do not stop use for any other reason.
-In the literature on contraceptive failure, the lowers reported percentage who experience an accidental pregnancy during the first year following initiation of use (not necessarily for the first time) if they did not stop use for any other reason.
+Reprinted with the permission of the Population Council, from James Trussell and Kathryn Kost.
+"Contraceptive failure in the United States.
+A cutocal review of the liverarure," Southestin Family Planning 18(5), September/October, 1987; Tables L and 2.

+B(5), September /Ocober, 1987.
+Tables 1 and 2.
+Among rouples who instate use of a method (not necessarily for the first time) and who use it perfectly (both consistently and correctly), the authors' bas guess of the percentage expected to experience an accidental pregnancy during the first year of they do not atop use for any other reason.
+Among typical couples who instates use of a method (not necessarily for the first time) and who use it perfectly use for any other reason.
+Among typical couples who instates use of a method (not necessarily for the first time), the percentage who experience an accidental pregnancy during the first year (flave) (not necessarily for the first time).
+The percentage who experience an accidental pregnancy during the first year following notation of use (not necessarily for the first time) if they do not stop use for any other reason.
+In the iterature on contracceptive failure, the lowest reponde percentage who experienced an accidental pregnancy during the first year following necessarily for the first time of they did not stop use for any other reason.
 However, see Note 8.
-A mong gouples attempting to avoid pregnancy, the percentage who continue to use a method, under the alternative assumptions that no one becomes pregnant (col. 5) and that the proportion becoming pregnant is given by col. 2 (col. 6).
-Foams, creams, jellies, and vaginal suppositories.
-With apermicidal cream or jelly.
-Without spermicidals.
+Among couples attempting to avoid pregnancy, the percentage who continue to use a method, under the alternative assumptions that no cone becomes pregnant (col. 5) and that the proportion becoming pregnant a given by col. 2 (col. 6).
+Forans, creams, jallies, and vagital suppositories.
+Without spermicide.

-7 Without spermicides.
-8 Too low, because rate is based on more than one year of exposure through natural membrane condoms (Minuk, 1986).
-The same investigator found that larger viruses such as the retrovirus causing AIDS (HIV, 100-150nm), cytomegalovirus (CMV, 150-200nm), and herpes simplex virus (HSV, 150-200nm) did not pass through natural membrane condoms (Minuk, 1986).
-Other investigators have found that the human immunodeficiency virus has passed through pores in natural membrane condoms.
+Without spermicides.
+Too low, because rate is based on more than one year of exposurethrough natural membrane condoms (Minuk, 1986).
+The same investigator found that larger viruses such as the retrovirus causing AIDS (HIV, 100-150nm), cytomegalovirus (CMV, 150-200nm), and herpes simplex vitus (HSV, 150-200nm) did not pass through natural membrane condoms (Minuk, 1986).
+Other investigators have found that the human immunodeficiency virus has passed through potes in natural membrane condoms.
 At a conference convened in early 1987 to discuss the use of condoms in the prevention of sexually transmitted disease, a number of participants expressed the opinion that they could "see no reason why anyone would recommend natural skin condoms for the prevention of disease."
 Even stronger was a statement by Malcolm Potts, a longtime student and advocate of condoms, who said, "I would ban the use of natural skin condoms until they have been proven safe."
 Potts recommends the use of spermicidal latex condoms if the prevention of sexually transmitted infections is a major reason for using condoms (Potts, 1987).
 Another position is that natural membrane condoms, which act as barriers to all but the smallest viral particles, should not be too strongly discouraged, particularly in view of the finding that natural membrane condoms are the only condoms acceptable to some sexually active men.

-A strong word of caution has now been sounded suggesting that clinicians counsel men and women that natural membane condoms or "skin" condoms are not quite as effective a barrier as latex condoms.
+A strong word of caution has now been sounded suggesting that clinicians counsel men and women that natural membane condoms or "skin" condoms are not quite as effective a bartier as latex condoms.
 Latex condoms, and in particular latex condoms with an effective spermicide added, appear to be the best choice, particularly if the prevention of infection is a high priority for an individual or a couple using condoms.